-I. Annual Meetings
+K. Annual Meetings

-An annual meeting shall be held in August for the purpose of hearing the annual reports of the Director and committees.
-The reports should include a summary of the year's work with detailed accounts of the receipts and expenditures, a budget for the following year, and other information.
+An annual meeting shall be held in August for the purpose of hearing the annual report of the Director.
+The reports should include a summary of the year's work with accounts of the final Budget vs Actual report from the previous fiscal year, a budget for the following year, and other information.

-J. Budgetary Meeting
+L. Budgetary Meeting

 In January, the Finance Committee shall begin drafting budget documents for the following fiscal year.
-A Board budgetary meeting shall be held in April for the purpose of reviewing the draft from the Finance Committee.
+Board budgetary meeting shall be held in April for the purpose of reviewing the draft from the Finance Committee.
 Generally, the budget shall be adopted in May and finalized in August, in accordance with Illinois state statute.

-K. Parliamentary Procedure
+M. Parliamentary Procedure